-7.2 Principles
+8.2 Principles

-7.2.1 Dealing with growth
+8.2.1 Dealing with growth

 The general principle adopted throughout the Merseyside RUS has been to consider simple and lower cost interventions before turning to more complex and expensive solutions.
 In the first instance, optimising use of existing rolling stock and infrastructure has been examined.
 Timetabling solutions have been sought in preference to investment in rolling stock or infrastructure works, subject to there being no unacceptable performance impact.
-The next step has been to consider progressive lengthening of trains where heavy demand exists, typically during the peak periods, up to the maximum practical size and only then to look towards provision of additional services or infrastructure enhancement.
+The next step has been to consider progressive lengthening of trains where heavy demand exists, typically during the peak periods, up to the maximum practical train size.
+This principle of meeting future demand by providing longer trains rather than by running additional trains is a logical way to accommodate growth where possible.
+It maximises the value of each passenger train path on the network and helps to ensure that capacity for freight remains available on congested routes.

+Only when train lengthening has been fully exploited, is it appropriate to look towards provision of additional services or infrastructure enhancement.
 Again the range of options is considered in order, from simpler schemes such as platform lengthening, through more far-reaching measures such as signalling and power supply upgrades, or capability works for heavier/longer freight trains, to more comprehensive investment in major infrastructure enhancements.

-7.2.2 Performance
+8.2.2 Performance

-The Merseyside RUS area is a largely self-contained network which makes it more resilient than many other areas in terms of performance, especially reactionary delay.
+The Merseyside RUS area is a largely selfcontained network which makes it more resilient than many other areas in terms of performance, especially reactionary delay.
 However, a number of features have a negative impact on performance.
 There are a number of flat junctions with conflicting train movements, tight turnarounds at certain terminal stations as well as single-line sections.
 Their impact may not be pronounced at the current level of service but consideration needs to be given to the performance effects of any options for increased levels of service frequency.